 At this very moment, thousands of communities throughout the United States are being exposed to unhealthy levels of air pollution.
 The regulatory framework designed to safeguard our air quality is failing to adequately address local air pollution problems, particularly in low income communities and communities of color located near pollution sources.
 This is the unfinished business of the Clean Air Act (CAA).
 At the same time, climate change is predicted to have disproportionate impacts on low-income, marginalized communities (USGCRP, 2018).

-Associate Professor of Agricultural and Resource Economics - University of California, Berkeley
+Professor - University of California, Berkeley

 Transamerica Associate Professor of Business Strategy - University of California, Berkeley